-Sometimes restructuring is largely about expense control but, in some instances, it’s the sales and product strategy that needs a makeover.
+Sometimes restructuring or change management is largely about expense control but, in some instances, it’s the sales and product strategy that needs a makeover.
 That was the situation one company found itself in after its founder passed away and it was subsequently sold to a group of investors.

 The business had been successful for many years, generating modest but steady returns and growth.
 But once investors took over, the company began to stall.
-Not getting a sufficient return on their investment, they reached out to a chief restructuring officer (CRO) to examine the business.
+Not getting a sufficient return on their investment, they decided to change management and reached out to a chief restructuring officer (CRO) to examine the business.

 It began with a thorough review of the expenses, but they seemed in line with industry norms, so the focus turned to the company’s products.
 Most had enjoyed steady repeat sales and modest gross margins, but in a highly competitive environment generating a sufficient return on invested capital seemed unlikely.
 However, one new product was generating a stellar 40% gross margin.
 Interestingly, it had been developed at the request of a customer who ended up loving what the company had created.